DeniseMeerkerk/PanNukeChallenge/src/Ensemble/README.md

 ![https://docs.google.com/spreadsheets/d/1j9-C2HHMc7Z9PQr_gq5FS9y6Ing7vT0fEKp59f8X3Jo/edit?usp=sharing](https://github.com/DeniseMeerkerk/PanNukeChallenge/blob/master/src/Ensemble/chart.png)

 To see how this chart is made go to [this google sheet](https://docs.google.com/spreadsheets/d/1j9-C2HHMc7Z9PQr_gq5FS9y6Ing7vT0fEKp59f8X3Jo/edit?usp=sharing).
 Our ensemble methods outperform each of the original models (Hover-Net and Micro-Net).
 Surprising is that hardvoting performs better than trained softvoting.
-We think this is due to the fact that the softvote weight is trained on a balanced (on tissue types) validatio subset, which is not representative of the whole dataset.
+We think this is due to the fact that the softvote weight is trained on a balanced (on tissue types) validation subset, which is not representative of the whole dataset.

 ![](https://github.com/DeniseMeerkerk/PanNukeChallenge/blob/master/src/Ensemble/exampleresult2.png)